-• Has this quantification been based on value judgments which have been agreed?
+• Has this quantification been based on value judgments with which the decisionmaker is in full agreement?

-• Are the models used fully satisfactory and agreed?
+• Are the models used fully satisfactory to the analyst?

 • Are the situations tested by the models, and the alternative options explored in these situations, reasonably complete and unquestionable?